Rosemount Center provides early childhood services for:

 Limited spaces based on age and eligibility.
 Center-Based option only for ages 3-5.

-Center-Based Early Head Start, Tuition, and Universal Pre-K service programs are from 8 AM to 4 PM.
+Center-Based Early Head Start, Tuition, and Pre-K Enhancement and Expansion Program service programs are from 8 AM to 4 PM.
 Families may apply for After Care from 4 PM to 6 PM.

 - Center-Based OSSE service program is from 8 AM to 6 PM.

 - All children are screened for developmental disabilities upon enrollment and all children have a developmental plan that will guide their educational activities throughout the year.
 The school year runs from September to August, and progress reports are completed every quarter.

 - If your child is currently enrolled in the Home-Based program and you want to apply to the Center-Based program, a new application should be submitted and you should indicate your transfer in the Program Options box.

 Submission of an application means only that your child will be placed on the waiting list.
 It does not mean that your child has been accepted.
 No eligibility documentation is requested at the time of application.
 However, if your child is accepted through Early Head Start, OSSE, or Pre-K Enhancement and Expansion Program, you will have to provide the Center with proof that you meet the requirements in order for your child to be enrolled.
 The Department of Human Services also requires that we review this documentation every year after your child is enrolled.
 Please make sure that you fill out the application completely.
 If you move and change your phone number, you need to notify us of that change, or we will not be able to reach you when your child is next on the waiting list.

 To be placed on the waiting list for the Tuition program at Rosemount you must submit an application and an application fee (via check or money order) for each child you wish to enroll.
 The application can be found on the right-hand side of this page.
 You may also come in to the Center to get a paper copy from the receptionist.